Leafwing-Studios/fop-rules/docs/character-options/powers/devout.md

 </div>

 Earth roils and stone warps under your power.
 Select a tile within range.
-A 10 foot radius sphere centered at that tile becomes difficult terrain.
+A 2 tile radius sphere centered at that tile becomes difficult terrain.

 ### Genesis of Mountains - Miracle